rosopensimrt/docker-opensimrt/Readme.md

 # docker opensimrt

 This repository contains scripts for building and launching OpenSimRT with a ROS interface.
-It was based on the [CI yaml from OpenSimRT. ](https://github.com/mitkof6/OpenSimRT).
+It was based on the [CI yaml from OpenSimRT](https://github.com/mitkof6/OpenSimRT).
 It was meant to be used on Linux, however it may be possible to use other Docker for Windows or Mac, however those cases have not been thoroughly tested.

 To use it you need to have [docker installed](https://docs.docker.com/get-docker/).